kajuberdut/pytest-timekeeper/README.md

 ## Customizing Output

-After all tests are run pytest_timekeeper call the finalize() method of any Writer object that have been added through hooks in conftest.py.
+After all tests complete pytest_timekeeper calls the finalize() method of any Writer object(s) that have been added through hooks in conftest.py.
 By defaults a writer is set to output to the pytest summary report.
 However, pytest_timekeeper has several built-in writers and supports you writing your own.

 Here is an example of using the built in PostWriter to post results as json to a web address.